David Humphreys (soldier): Poet and author

 Humphreys composed the first American sonnet in 1776, titled "Addressed to my Friends at Yale College, on my Leaving them to join the Army", and his most popular work, Happiness of America, written in 1785, was published in ten editions between 1786 and 1804.

 Humphreys enjoyed writing and had a voluminous correspondence with Washington, now housed in the Library of Congress in Washington, D.C.
 He also wrote for the public and was the author of a "Life of General Israel Putnam," whose staff he served on.
 He was one of the writers in the Hartford Wits; other members included Joel Barlow, Timothy Dwight IV, John Trumbull, and Lemuel Hopkins.
 He co-authored The Anarchiad, a satirical poem that reflected Humphreys' Federalist Party bent.
 In 1802, he wrote an anti-slavery poem, "A Poem on the Industry of the United States of America".
 He was elected a Fellow of the American Academy of Arts and Sciences in 1804.

 In 1786, Humphreys wrote an account of the confinement and proposed execution of British Captain Charles Asgill for the New-Haven Gazette.
 The article, now included in Washington's official papers on the affair, was published posthumously in 1859 as a book, The conduct of General Washington : respecting the confinement of Capt.
 Asgill, placed in its true point of light.

 Humphreys' play The Yankey in England (c.
 1814) was influential in forging the stage character of the Yankee, often singing "Yankee Doodle", that came to dominate American and English comedies in the period up to 1850, and comes with a seven-page glossary of the peculiar idiom and pronunciation of Americanisms, which is an important source for American historical dialectology.

-Death
+Death and legacy

 Humphreys died in his room at Butler's Tavern in New Haven, Connecticut, where he stayed when he was attending to affairs in Derby, and was interred at Grove Street Cemetery in New Haven.

+Humphreys appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.